Skip to content

 refer_table_pull_interval = "5m"

-Go into the datakit pipeline logging directory and create the test script refer_table_for_test.p and write the following
+Enter the Datakit pipeline/logging directory and create a test script refer_table_for_test.p with the following content:

-# Extract table name, column name and column value from input
+# Extract table name, column names, and column values from input

 json(_, table)